 New York City police remove colony of bees swarming bike in Manhattan

-A swarm of bees one a bike in New York City required a direct response from the NYPD’s official beekeepers on Sunday.
+A swarm of bees on a bike in New York City required a direct response from the NYPD’s official beekeepers on Sunday.

 The swarm covered the midsection of a solitary bicycle chained to a post on Greenwich Street near the TriBeCa and SoHo areas of Manhattan, the NYPD Beekeepers tweeted.